 Villa Park Neighborhood – Denver

-Sheridan East and Sheridan West are of two properties acquired by ULC in 2012 and 2015, both through the TOD Fund.
+Sheridan East and Sheridan West are of two properties acquired by ULC in 2012 and 2015, both through the Denver TOD Fund.
 This future master site development will include affordable housing plus community serving/commercial space.
 The site is located adjacent to the Sheridan Light Rail Station on RTD’s W Line.

 11th Avenue TOD